SamuelNarvaez/SWF/README.md

 swf_3_subdivisions = SWF(Trimesh(vertices_octahedron,faces_octahedron), n=3) #SWF object
 ```

+the SWF object holds the entire sequence of subdivison meshes, as well as the sequence of P,Q,A,B filters to transition data between them.
+For convenience, the wavelets, dual wavelets, scaling functions, dual scaling functions have been precomputed for each level and are stored in a list as an attribute.

-Similarly, if you want your SWF format to be optimized for some psychoacoustical properties, you can use the OptimalSWF class found in optimal.py to automatically subdivide with optimal lifting coefficients:
+Similarly, if you want your SWF format to be optimized for some psychoacoustical properties, you can use the OptimalSWF class found in optimal.py to automatically subdivide and generate optimized filters along the way:

 ```
 from optimal import *